cksource/ckeditor4-plugin-a11ychecker/DISTRIBUTION.md

 ## Installation

-The most recommended way to install Accessibility Checker is through [CKBuilder](http://ckeditor.com/builder).
+The recommended way to install Accessibility Checker is through [CKBuilder](http://ckeditor.com/builder).

 Select Accessibility Checker from the list of Available Plugins and add it to your editor build - CKBuilder will automatically resolve the dependencies for you and include all necessary plugins in your configuration.